Lp-regularity theory for semilinear stochastic partial differential equations with multiplicative white noise

-\end{lemma} \begin{proof} Let $\tau\leq T$ be a bounded stopping time and $\{\psi_k:k\in\bN\}$ be a sequence of functions introduced in Lemma \ref{test_function_for_small_lambda}.
-By multiplying $\psi_k$, employing It\^o's formula, using integration by parts, and taking expectation, and applying inequality \eqref{negative}, we have
+\end{lemma} \begin{proof} Let $\tau\leq T$ be a bounded stopping time and $\{\psi_k:k\in\bN\}$ be the sequence of functions introduced in Lemma \ref{test_function_for_small_lambda}.
+By multiplying $\psi_k$, employing It\^o's formula, using integration by parts, taking expectation, and applying inequality \eqref{negative}, we have

 where $N = N(d,K)$.
 Note that there exists $M = M(m)$ such that if $k\geq M$, $\frac{2}{k^2}+\frac{3+(2m)^\lambda}{k}-1 \leq 0$.
 Thus, for $k\geq M$, we have